Docklands Stadium: International cricket

 The following table summarises the ODI centuries scored at Docklands.

-Concerts

 Transport access

-Docklands Stadium is serviced primarily by trains at Southern Cross Station, which is located on the City Loop and is serviced by all major metropolitan and country train and coach lines.
+Docklands Stadium is serviced primarily by trains at Southern Cross Station, which is located on the City Loop and is serviced by most major metropolitan and country train and coach lines.
 The stadium is located on a public pedestrian concourse adjoining the northern end of the station.

-The stadium is also serviced by several tram routes:
+The stadium is serviced by several tram routes: